 Step five: Separate nibs from their shell, finely chop, then grind them into a powder.

+One Sunday, on step five of Esperanza’s cocoa powder making process, she got distracted and nicked her finger with the butcher knife.
 The entire process took exactly one week.
 So, when Esperanza cut herself and bled all over the chopped cocoa nibs, she was faced with a decision.
 Dry up as much blood as she could with a towel, or throw the entire batch out and lose a week’s worth of work.
 Rinsing the nibs was out of the question, as much of them turned to powder in the chopping process.
 She did the best she could, but there was no doubt in her mind that there was some residue of her blood in that batch of cocoa powder.

 That Sunday’s blood-laced batch of cocoa powder made enough chocolate to fill six day’s worth of croissants.
 By Tuesday of that week, rumors started to spread among a select few of the bakery’s patrons.
 By the following week, after successfully making chocolate without cutting herself, the rumors stopped, and the sales of croissants resumed their normal pace.
 But the whole event made Esperanza curious, and she decided to conduct a little experiment.